Snowymonkey/SubScan/README.md

 ## Notes

 If you suspect that your network is dropping your packets, it may be due to the high thread count.
-You can easily change this in the portscout.py file, set with the `max_workers` parameter.
+You can easily change this in the config.json file, set with the `max_threads` parameter.